 The motor torpedo boat left at 01.35, and the seven prisoners, some still in their pyjamas, were taken to England, arriving at Portland at 04.00.
 A number of codebooks, logs, diaries and letters were found and taken back for analysis.

 It was only a few days later that the Germans became aware of a problem.
 On arriving by boat to investigate, the German party found the lighthouse deserted.
-A subsequent order to remove all lighthouse crews did not last long after it became clear that the benefits offered by manned lighthouses outweighed the risks.
+A subsequent order to remove all lighthouse crews did not last long after it had become clear that the benefits offered by manned lighthouses outweighed the risks.
 The Casquets lighthouse was re-armed with a 25-mm anti-tank gun and five machine guns, and was thereafter manned by a crew of 24 men.